Observations from the UW Huskies’ 10th practice of the spring

 - Thirty minutes after practice ended, quarterback Dylan Morris and wide receiver Ja’Lynn Polk were the only players still on the field — continuing to talk and run through routes.

-- Friday’s work ended roughly a half hour early, which likely indicates there will be more significant scrimmaging on Saturday.
+- Friday’s work ended roughly a half-hour early, which likely indicates there will be more significant scrimmaging Saturday.
 That practice begins at 10:30 a.m. and is open to fans.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.